-Overall, the information provided suggest that the population of the regions are steadily growing and that there is a relatively large portion of young individuals.
+Overall, the information provided suggest that the population of the regions are steadily growing as a result of not only a growing youth population but a significant immigration in the regions.
+Therefore, there are a relatively large portion of youth and working class within the region.
 This could have implications on future demographic trends, such as changes in workforce demographics, demands on social services, and overall economic development.